Skip to content

 Qatar

-Gianni Infantino met FFIRI secretary general Mehdi Mohammed Nabi, international relations director Omid Jamali and head coach Amir Ghalenoei in Antalya, Turkey across 31 March and 1 April.
-Al Jazeera reported the FIFA president's words to the Iranian delegation directly: 'Iran will be at the World Cup.
-That's why we're here' 1.
-The concrete offer that emerged was not a relocation of fixtures but a pre-tournament training camp in Turkey, a logistics package for a squad already assumed to be travelling.
+FIFA president Gianni Infantino met FFIRI secretary general Mehdi Mohammed Nabi, international relations director Omid Jamali and head coach Amir Ghalenoei in Antalya, Turkey on 31 March and 1 April, telling the Iranian delegation 'Iran will be at the World Cup' and offering a pre-tournament training camp in Turkey rather than match relocation.

 Sources:Al Jazeera